Clergy and Staff

 Geoffrey Hall has been Dean of Fredericton since September 2014.
 As a priest of the Diocese of Fredericton, he is the appointed priest at Christ Church Cathedral and serves a canonical role in the Diocese outlined in Canon Four s.5 and in the By-Laws of Christ Church Cathedral.

-Geoffrey holds a BEd (Major-Secondary Environmental Studies, Minor-General Science) from the University of New Brunswick, Fredericton (1986) and an MDiv from Atlantic School of Theology (1990).
+Geoffrey holds a BEd (Major-Secondary Environmental Studies, Minor-General Science) from the University of New Brunswick, Fredericton (1986) and was admitted to the degree of Master of Divinity (MDiv) at Atlantic School of Theology (1990).
 In the Diocese he has served in the parishes of St. Phillip's, Moncton, Central Kings, St. Paul, the Tobique, Grand Bay, Ketepec, as Archdeacon of St. Andrews (2001-2003) and was Diocesan Archdeacon and Executive Assistant to Bishop Claude Miller (2003-2014).
 Originally from Woodstock NB, Geoffrey is married to Kelley and feels called particularly to ministries of Christian proclamation and faith development.
-He enjoys music and the casual study of things technological.
-When not attending to the duties of ministry, spending time with family, experimenting with some of what is possible with computer-based technology and the internet and making a bit of wine all keep him more than occupied.
+He enjoys music and the casual study of things technological, especially that which enables and enhances communication.
+When not attending to the duties of ministry, spending time with family (two grandchildren!), experimenting with some of what is possible with computer-based technology and the internet and making a bit of wine all keep him more than occupied.

 Fran was born and brought up in Maugerville, just outside of Fredericton.
 She attended university here and following graduation moved to Quebec where she taught junior high and high school for several years in various areas of the province, before returning to Fredericton for family matters.
 She enjoys very much expressing her service for our Lord by working for the Cathedral and the Cathedral family.
 She adores dogs and gardening.